 Session chairs: If you’re interested in chairing a session, let the Executive Secretary know at email@example.com.
 Tell him any preference you have for time or topic.

 Travel grants for students: Four travel grants of $500 each will be awarded to students whose papers have been chosen for the program.
 Furthermore, all students who are members of ADS are invited to attend the Annual Luncheon for free.

-WOTY: As we have done for two decades now, we will choose candidates for Word of the Year on Thursday and vote for our WOTY the next day, with our Bring Your Own Book exhibit and reception immediately following.
-If you have a nominee for WOTY 2014, you can send it to our New Words Committee chair, Benjamin Zimmer, at firstname.lastname@example.org.
+WOTY: As we have done for a quarter of a century, we will choose candidates for Word of the Year on Thursday and vote for our WOTY the next day, with our Bring Your Own Book exhibit and reception immediately following.
+Nominations for Words of the Year can be submitted all year long to firstname.lastname@example.org.